beotavalo/microservices-ml/README.md

 ```
 kind create cluster
 ```
-For cloud-based clusters (e.g., GKE, EKS, AKS), ensure that the cluster is up and running via your cloud provider's management console.
+For cloud-based clusters (e.g., GKE, EKS, AKS), please ensure the cluster is up and running via your cloud provider's management console.
 4. Check API Server Connection

 Verify that kubectl can connect to the API server: